gboeer/copier/docs/updating.md

 conflict files or markers.
 The recommended hook configuration depends on the `conflict` setting you use.

-## Preventing Commit of Merge Conflicts
+## Preventing commit of merge conflicts

 If you use `--conflict inline` (the default) then you need to check for conflicts markers in your files: